RVVandana/bluemix-automated-toll-booth/README.md

 Steps to be followed to Build and Run the Android App for Automated Toll System (Note : Assuming Cordova framework installed in your system) (For pre-compiled app follow Step 4)

-Step 1 : Change the cordova project directory
+Step 1 : Change to the Cordova project directory

     cd android app/autotoll/